 Hey Divi Nation!
-Thanks for joining us for the next installment of our weekly Divi Design Initiative where each week, we give away brand new freebies.
+Thanks for joining us for the next installment of our weekly Divi Design Initiative where each week, we give away brand new freebies for Divi.
 This time around we’re building upon the Marina Layout Pack with a brand new Category Page Template that matches the rest of pack perfectly.
 Hope you enjoy it!

 Check Out The Marina